XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-with-rippleapi-for-javascript.md

 ## Install Yarn

 RippleAPI uses Yarn to manage dependencies.
-Ripple recommends using Yarn v1.13.0. ***TODO: correct version?
-This is stated as a recommendation.
-Is it a requirement?***
+Ripple recommends using Yarn v1.13.0.

 This step depends on your operating system.
 Ripple recommends using [the official instructions for installing Yarn using a package manager](https://yarnpkg.com/en/docs/install#mac-stable) for your operating system.